More and more in the news today, you’ll see the lists of the health benefits that come from smoking weed. And they’re not wrong.

 - Find a Healthy Replacement Activity

-In addition to the high you get from weed, it also becomes a pet physical activity, even a habit and when you suddenly stop, you most likely feel down and depressed.
+In addition to the high you get from weed, it also becomes a pet physical activity, even a habit, and when you suddenly stop, you most likely feel down and depressed.
 It’s time to find a replacement activity.
-You can consider watching a movie that makes you laugh, spending time with somebody who make you feel good.
+You can consider watching a movie that makes you laugh, spending time with somebody who makes you feel good.

 - Do Something New… Or At Least Different

-With smoking marijuana out of your daily routine, it might become boring so you need to change it.
-Try getting up early, eat something different for breakfast, go to work or school from a different route, try to change your work schedule, eat something different for lunch.
-In short, you have to make your life more exciting by doing new things, or at least doing things differently.
+Smoking marijuana out of your daily routine might become boring, so you need to change it.
+Try getting up early, eating something different for breakfast, going to work or school from a different route, changing your work schedule, or eating something different for lunch.
+In short, you have to make your life more exciting by doing new things or at least doing things differently.

 - Curb the Urge

-Flee the scene for a few days, ago to your favorite vacation spot, spend some time away from home as quickly as you can after quitting.
+Flee the scene for a few days ago to your favorite vacation spot, and spend some time away from home as quickly as you can after quitting smoking weed.
 Drinking a lot of water, eating healthy, and staying active can exponentially boost your efforts of curbing the urge to smoke.